hardik-ui/Image-Transformer/README.md

 # Image-Transformer
-A simple Image Transformer that can gray scale , illinify, spotlight, and watermark.
+A simple Image Transformer that can gray scale , illinify, spotlight, and watermark an image

 Launguages Used - C++